WBS-TW/CPxplorer/README.md

 Platform-Independent Workflow.
 Environmental Science & Technology, 2025,
 DOI: 10.1021/acs.est.5c04928.

+Detailed instructions on the quantifiation workflow can be found in the
+file: CPxplorer_Manual.pdf

 ### Installation

 <!-- You can install the released version of CPxplorer from [CRAN](https://CRAN.R-project.org) with: -->